-- 3. Create an installation directory on the server, for example: /usr/Install/ALM - 4.
-Insert the ALM 11.52 Software installation DVD into the DVD drive and under the mount folder, navigate to the appropriate installation subfolder for your system.
-For example: - Linux: /mnt/dvd/ALM-Linux - Solaris: /mnt/dvd/ALM-Solaris - 5.
-Copy the entire contents of the subfolder to the installation directory you created on the server. - Run the following chmod command to allow permissions for the installation files: chmod -R 777 <installation directory> - 7.
-From the installation directory on the server, navigate to, and run the silent.sh file. - In the command line, add the -c <configuration file full path> parameter to specify the path of the configuration file.
+- 4. Insert the ALM 12.01 Software installation DVD into the DVD drive and under the mount folder, navigate to the /mnt/dvd/ALM-Linux installation subfolder. - 5.
+Copy the entire contents of the subfolder to the installation directory you created on the server. - 6.
+Run the following chmod command to allow permissions for the installation files: chmod -R 777 <installation directory>

+- 7. Update the installer.properties file with the installation directory and the path of the configuration file, if the configuration file is not in the default path. - 8.
+From the installation directory on the server, navigate to, and run the run_silent.sh file.